adabruzziches/SML209-18/index.md

-<h1 style="color:green;"> Benvenuti! </h1>
+<h1 style="color:green;"> BENVENUTI! </h1>
-<h2 style="color:green;"> Impara l'italiano in pochi giorni! </h2>
+<h1 style="color:green;"> Impara l'italiano in pochi giorni! </h1>

 <hr>

-<p> <strong>Ciao!</strong> My name is Ada, I am Italian and a current student at Queen Mary University of London. <a href="https://hub.qmplus.qmul.ac.uk"> Visit my QMplus Hub page </a> Questo sito vi dara' la possibilita' di esplorare la cultura italiana, potendo scroprire fatti interessanti riguardanti il paese e avendo allo stesso tempo un assaggio della lingua che vi permettera' di "sopravvivere" nel caso in cui pianificate di andare a visitare il paese ma non conoscete nemmeno una parola! </p>
+<p lang="it"> <strong>Ciao!</strong> Questo sito vi dara' la possibilita' di approcciare la lingua italiana e di imparare il necessario per parlare in italiano quando visiterete il paese da turisti!
+Potrete esplorare la nostra cultura e scroprire fatti interessanti riguardanti il paese. </p>

+<p lang="eng"> {<strong>Ciao!</strong> This website will give you the chance to approach the Italian language and to learn what is necessary to speak in Italian when visiting the country as tourists!
+You will have the opportunity to explore our culture and to discover some interesting facts about the country.} </p>

 <hr>

-<p> Per chi non lo sapesse, l'Italia e' una Repubblica Parlamentare.
+<p lang="it"> Per chi non lo sapesse, l'Italia e' una Repubblica Parlamentare.
 Il 1 Gennaio 1948 puo' essere considerata come la data della nascita della Rupubblica Italiana perche' fu' la giornata in cui la "Costitutuzione della Repubblica Italiana" entro' in vigore.
 In Italia, la "Festa della Repubblica viene celebrata il 2 Giugno"; questa data si riferisce al 2 Giugno 1946, giornata in cui ci fu' il referendum istituzionale per la nascita della Repubblica. </p>

+<p lang="eng"> {For those of you who don't know, Italy is a Parliamentary Republic.
+The date 1st January 1948 can be considered as the day when the Italian Republic was born because it is when the "Italian Constitution" became official.
+In Italy, the 2nd of June is the day of its celebration; this date refers to the 2nd June 1946 when there was the referendum for the establishment of the Republic.} </p>

 <hr>

-<h3 style="color:green;"> La Bandiera della Repubblica Italiana </h3>
+<h2 style="color:green;"> La Bandiera della Repubblica Italiana / The Italian Flag </h2>

 <p>
    <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/0/03/Flag_of_Italy.svg/2000px-Flag_of_Italy.svg.png"